Monte Rosa Climb

 Travel Clothes (can be left at your hotel)

 Travel Shoes (can be left at your hotel)

 Small Padlock (for trek bag)

-Modern strap on crampons are perfectly acceptable for this climbing trek and will fit any boot.
+Crampons: Modern strap on crampons are perfectly acceptable for this trek and will fit any boot.
+A semi-automatic crampon would also be suitable.
 All crampons MUST be fitted with anti-balling plates.
-Grivel crampons - G10 or G12 with a strap system/or semi-strap/heel clip are excellent and they come fitted with anti-balling plates.
-Make sure they are compatible with your boots.
+Grivel Crampons - G10 or G12 with a strap system are excellent and they come fitted with anti-balling plates.

-The following equipment can be hired from KE: Crampons (with anti-balling plates); Climbing helmet; Harness Pack (with sling, 2 Karabiners and Prussic loops); Ice-axe.
-This can be reserved either when you book your trip or closer to your departure but we advise booking hire equipment as soon as possible to ensure availability. ** We do not hire mountaineering boots, but there are several shops in Zermatt renting boots that are suitable for this trip.
+Equipment hire: Equipment marked *can be hired from KE.
+This can be reserved either when you book your trip or closer to your departure but we advise booking hire equipment as soon as possible to ensure availability.
+We do not hire mountaineering boots, but there are several shops in Zermatt renting boots that are suitable for this trip.